ngxs/store/docs/concepts/select.md

 // and is not definitely assigned in the constructor
 ```

-We can solve that by applying the [definite assignment assertion](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-7.html#definite-assignment-assertions) to `pandas$` property declaration:
+We can solve that by applying the [definite assignment assertion](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-7.html#definite-assignment-assertions) to `pandas$` property declaration (note the added exclamation mark):

 ```ts
 @Component({ ... })